-This Local Law is enacted under the authority of the Ulster County Charter, sections 10 and 33 of the Municipal Home Rule Law, section 10 of the Statute of Local Governments and art.
-I, § 19, art.
-IX, § 2, and art.
-XIV, § 4 of the New York Constitution.
+This Local Law is enacted under the authority of the Ulster County Charter; sections 10 "local laws..." and 33 "county charters" of the Municipal Home Rule Law; section 10 "grant of powers" of the Statute of Local Governments; and New York State Constitution, art.
+I, § 19 "Each person shall have a right to clean air and water and a healthful environment," and, art.
+IX, § 2, "home rule powers of local governments," and art.
+XIV, § 4, state policy "to conserve and protect natural resources and scenic beauty." of the New York Constitution.